-Bhagwati J: “We are in agreement with the final conclusion reached in the judgment delivered by the learned Chief Justice, but our approach and reasoning are a little different and we are, therefore, delivering separate judgment expressing our views on the various questions arising in the petition.”
+Bhagwati J: “We are in agreement with the final conclusion reached in the Judgment delivered by the Learned Chief Justice, but our approach and reasoning are a little different and we are, therefore, delivering separate Judgment expressing our views on the various questions arising.”
 Laughable.
 Look how we are suffering for the lack of clarity!

 Bhagwati J is the one who appeared ‘strange’ to Joseph J, for his views on judicial primacy.
 Who had the better approach?
 Ray or Bhagwati?

 Here is what Mihir wrote in 2006 as a 2nd Year Law Student, a must read before any discussion on the issue:

 “I shall look at the Supreme Court’s opinion in the Presidential Reference.
 First, I shall look at the questions presented to the Supreme Court and the Supreme Court’s answers to those.
 Secondly, I shall look at whether the Supreme Court has restricted itself to interpreting the Second Judges’ case or whether it has gone beyond that case.
 Finally, I shall look at what the strengths and deficiencies of the Court’s opinion are.

 The Supreme Court gave its opinion in response to a reference of nine questions by the President of India (under Article 143 of the Constitution) to the Court.
 The nine questions can be, and were, divided effectively into three categories:

 - Consultation between the Chief Justice of India (“CJI”) and other Judges.

 - The relevance of seniority in making appointments.

 - The scope of judicial review of transfers.